adnelson/nix-node-packages/README.md

 ## Using this library

-Make sure you have nix installed.
+Of course, make sure you have nix installed.

 Clone the repo: